leomccormack/Spatial_Audio_Framework/README.md

 ```
 -L/usr/lib -lsaf_mkl_custom
 ```
+##### Enable SOFA reader (Optional)

-(Optional) To enable the SOFA loading feature, you must install netcdf and hdf5 on your system.
+To enable the [SOFA](https://www.sofaconventions.org/mediawiki/index.php/SOFA_(Spatially_Oriented_Format_for_Acoustics)) file reading feature, you must install netcdf and hdf5 on your system.
 For ubuntu based distros, this is simply:

 ```
 sudo apt-get install libhdf5-dev
 sudo apt-get install libnetcdf-dev libnetcdff-dev
 ```

-Then add the following to the header search path:
+Then add the following directory to the header search path:

 ```
 /usr/include